bzdfzfer/Allan_Standard_Deviation_Analysis/README.md

 	calculate the allan variance(allan.m) and

 	get the relevant stochastic noise process parameters(curvefitting.m).

 # Usage:

-refer to calib_3DM_gyro.m or any other calib files.
+Please refer to calib_6050_gyro.m or any other calib files.

 # Note:
 the dataset is too big to upload so one can download in the following links: